shoxxdj/dllgenerator/Readme.md

 ### WARNING

-Don't forget to clean the target machine !
+1. Don't forget to clean the target machine !
 Delete the user and delete the registry key if created
+2. Don't use a password with a length > 14 characters, it will prompt for an input and dll will fail to add user

 ```
 reg delete HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v LocalAccountTokenFilterPolicy